ilanKanatenko/portfolio/README.md

 ## project url

-project was uploaded to heroku and can be found accessed here  https://ilan-portfolio.herokuapp.com/projects
+project was uploaded to heroku and can be accessed here  https://ilan-portfolio.herokuapp.com/projects